navapbc/wic-participant-recertification-portal/docs/decisions/0005-use-remix-for-project-architecture.md

 #### Pros/Cons

-- Good, because this leverages previous experience the team and Nava engineers have with Next.js
+* Good, because this leverages previous experience the team and Nava engineers have with Next.js
-- Good, because this leverages previous experience the team and Nava engineers have with Flask/python APIs
+* Good, because this leverages previous experience the team and Nava engineers have with Flask/python APIs
-- Good, because it uses the same approach as used for the [WIC Mock API](https://github.com/navapbc/wic-mt-demo-project-mock-api) that this project will integrate with
+* Good, because it uses the same approach as used for the [WIC Mock API](https://github.com/navapbc/wic-mt-demo-project-mock-api) that this project will integrate with
-- Good, because it creates a clean separation of concerns and gains benefits of the [Jamstack](https://jamstack.org) approach
+* Good, because it creates a clean separation of concerns and gains benefits of the [Jamstack](https://jamstack.org) approach
+* Bad, because Typescript is fiddly
-- Bad, because it adds more infrastructure components to manage
+* Bad, because it adds more infrastructure components to manage
-- Bad, because it adds a potential barrier to open source adoption by increasing the technical knowledge required
+* Bad, because it adds a potential barrier to open source adoption by increasing the technical knowledge required
-- Bad, because form handling and data validation is not included in Next.js
+* Bad, because form handling and data validation is not included in Next.js
-- Bad, because data validation is either not handled client-side or data validation is duplicated in different languages client-side and server-side
+* Bad, because data validation is either not handled client-side or data validation is duplicated in different languages client-side and server-side

 ### Option 3 - Use Remix for frontend and backend + PostgreSQL DB